sainath-666/Hotel_Page/README.md

-# Portfolio Card Project
+# Hotel Project

 **Task 1** of the **Virtunexa Front-End Developer Internship**

-This project involves creating a **portfolio card** using only **HTML** and **CSS**.
+This project involves creating a **Hotel site** using only **HTML** and **CSS**.
 The purpose of this task is to enhance my skills in front-end web development by focusing on the fundamental building blocks of web design.

 ---

 ## Project Overview

-A **portfolio card** is a visually appealing UI component that summarizes personal or professional information at a glance.
+A **Hotel Site** is a visually appealing UI component that summarizes personal or professional information at a glance.
 It is commonly used in portfolio websites to showcase individual profiles.

 ---